We are ‘Good to Go’ and Open for your holiday enjoyment

 Our priority is to make you feel as safe as can be so that you can relax and enjoy your holiday with us whilst at the same time maintaining the well-being of our staff and small isolated Island community.
 We feel it is a close-co-operation between us and you for the benefit of all!!

 We have embraced The Scotgov advice which gives us very clear operating guidelines.
 To this end all staff wear face coverings at all times and practice social distancing with each other.
-If you feel more comfortable with a face covering, great, but it is not a requirement as a guest.
-Sanitisers (Dew Products) are provided at key entrances and lounges but you are invited to carry your own sanitiser and use as needed.
+As s a guest face coverings are mandatory whilst moving around the hotel but can be removed whilst eating or drinking.
+We ask you to use the sanitisers (Dew Products) provided on entering the hotel and each time you enter and leave lounges, and you are invited to carry your own sanitiser and use as needed.

 So what will be different about your stay in this new normal?

 From your pre-arrival to departure we have given very careful thought to every aspect of your visit.
-Supporting you starts with safe travel advice (Visitor Charter) and asking for arrival times so that we can welcome you at the front door.
+Supporting you starts with safe travel advice, we recommend personal rather than public transport wherever possible and to follow public transport advice to wear a face covering at ll times.
+We will ask for your arrival time so that we can welcome you at the front door.
 We provide you with an envelope containing all the information that you might need during your stay and your room key.
 We can still help with your luggage if needed and we will direct you to your room.
 This will become your own ‘bubble’ during your stay and we have a request system for servicing your room.
 We deliver your items to your door in a sealed zippy bag.
 For check out we can email your bill and payment can be done via an existing card on the system or via a bank transfer.
-On departure we ask you to turn off all electrics and open the window, locking the door as you leave and rooms remain closed for 72 hours wherever possible.
-As we get used to the more complex and time-consuming room cleaning protocols we have made rooms more simple.
+On departure we ask you to turn off all electrics, open the window to ventilate the room and to lock the door on leaving.
+Whenever possible rooms remain closed for 72 hours.
+Cleaning protocols are more complex and time consuming so we advise that check in times may be later than 2pm.
+On these occasions we can take care of your lugguge untill the room becomes available.

 What about the public areas and the dining experience?